HatefDastour/hatefdastour.github.io/_posts/2019-09-06-Learning_Python.md

   - Mathematics
 ---

-You can start your python learning using this [link](https://github.com/HatefDastour/Python/blob/master/Getting_Started.ipynb)
+You can start learning python using this [link](https://github.com/HatefDastour/Python/blob/master/Getting_Started.ipynb)